numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.fp16.hceil (a)

-   Calculates the floor operation, the smallest integer greater than or equal to ``a``, on the 16-bit floating point argument.
+   Calculates the ceiling operation, the smallest integer greater than or equal to ``a``, on the 16-bit floating point argument.

    Returns the 16-bit floating point result of the ceil operation.

 .. function:: numba.cuda.fp16.hsqrt (a)

-   Calculates the square root operation on the 16-bit floating point argument.
+   Calculates the square root operation of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the square root operation.

 .. function:: numba.cuda.fp16.hrsqrt (a)

-   Calculates the reciprocal square root operation on the 16-bit floating point argument.
+   Calculates the reciprocal of the square root of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the reciprocal square root operation.

 .. function:: numba.cuda.fp16.hrcp (a)

-   Calculates the reciprocal on the 16-bit floating point argument.
+   Calculates the reciprocal of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the reciprocal.